Become a Participating Community Organization

 Community Volunteer Income Tax Program Grant (CRA)

-For more information, see the Grant for Hosting Free Tax Clinics page on the Government of Canada website.
+For more information and to check your grant eligibility, see the Grant for Hosting Free Tax Clinics page at Canada.ca.

 Revenu Québec grant